In this interview I discuss Hashimoto’s Thyroiditis and Graves’ Disease with Linda Lizotte.

 Then it can also disrupt the cellular level.
 So you have have T3 going into the cell, binding some nucleus receptors and mercury could be there in the same place.
 So they can really hit you from many, many different angles.
 So it’s not just disrupting hormone production but from an immune perspective it can also trigger autoimmune disease.
 So you have to look at in both ways, one is more – with the immune system and the other one is more mechanical sort to speak.

 Linda: That makes sense.
-I’m sure that that adds to that these people probably already have issues with, especially if they have these viruses and other organisms that they’re infected with whether they know it or not.
+I’m sure that that adds to [porosity to the stress] that these people probably already have issues with, especially if they have these viruses and other organisms that they’re infected with whether they know it or not.

 Dr. Hedberg: Right.
 Basically what the literature is showing was porosity to the stress and autoimmune thyroiditis.
 All immune diseases in general is that, a lot of these patients with autoimmune diseases they’re going to be very, very low in their antioxidant status.
 A lot of these papers, a lot of these papers look at coenzyme q10, vitamin E and selenium.
 What they found is that patients with autoimmune thyroiditis, their selenium levels are very low and supplementing, and this is just in the conventional period, the literature actually state that using selenium is a viable treatment option for autoimmune thyroid disease along with thyroid hormone.